barbmariana/store-api-spring-java/README.md

 # Java Spring Boot API
-This is an API based in a store or e-coomerce store.
+Hi, welcome to my Java Spring Boot API.
+This project is a complete API based in a store or e-coomerce store.

 ## The project
 Create an store API where we can do the basic CRUD requests using JAVA and Spring Boot.